 You likely got sticker shock the first time you looked at CBD oil prices, I know I did.
-There is a lot of confusion over the wide variety of prices on the market, and prices of CBD vary widely from brand to brand.
+There is a lot of confusion over the wide range of prices on the market, and prices of CBD vary widely from brand to brand.
 Prices typically range from $50 to $200 per bottle, or more.

 Another thing to note is, the CBD industry has recently boomed, which has made it more difficult for brands to get their product noticed.
 This has led to a lot of “review sites” popping up online, which are nothing more than paid advertising!
 I had heard this from another brand, but wasn’t 100% sure it was true until one of the sites reached out to me once our site went live.
 These review sites will help you find products and compare pricing, but they don’t get to the heart of the issue when shopping for a CBD product.

-Back to the pricing of CBD oil.
 It helps to know a bit about the manufacturing process to get an idea of what goes into making the product, which is the main reason why the product price is so high (or in some cases low).
 The producer that Hemp Daddy’s partners with is vertically integrated, which means they grow their own hemp, as well as extract the oil.
 Some lower priced brands are buying imported hemp from overseas, which in some cases can be laden with heavy metals from the soil it was grown in.

 Some CBD producers do purchase their hemp in the USA, but only control the extraction portion of the production process.
 These brands still might have a high quality product, but because they don’t also control the growing process they will actually be priced higher.
 A high quality CBD oil at a reasonable price will be from a vertically integrated operation.
 Low cost, poor quality CBD is likely produced from hemp grown overseas with an inferior extraction method.

 There are two basic extraction techniques, both are mentioned in my article on, what to look for when selecting a CBD product.
-Co2 extraction is the most expensive technique (used by Hemp Daddy’s), but the only way to get a clean solvent free product.
+Co2 extraction is the most expensive technique (used by Hemp Daddy’s), and the only way to get a clean solvent free product.
 Some brands use ethanol extraction techniques, where there is no way to completely remove traces of solvents in the final product.
 The hemp is soaked in ethanol or another solvent to strip it of cannabinoids, the liquid is then evaporated away.